 In 2008, travel web site RoadTrip America commissioned a series of articles on our various adventures in America and created a dedicated home for Thody's American Adventures.
-Follow the photos below to read the full pieces; click the text links to visit the official or best-I-could-find sites (either way they'll open in a new window).
+Follow the photos below to read the full pieces; click the text links to visit the official or best-I-could-find sites (either way they'll usually open in a new window).

 "... the path up ahead is closed as a mother bear is dozing by a tree and her two cubs are playing in the undergrowth.
 This is close to the top of my "Things That Could Make This Trip Perfect" list, just behind Monica Bellucci turning up, realising that she'd somehow forgotten her tent and maybe she could just squeeze in with us?"

 "I can sense that, had she been consulted, my wife Carole might not have lent her full support to this unplanned detour.
 And as the ... condition of the track suggests I should soon consider making use of the low ratio gearbox, I too begin to question the wisdom of this decision."